 - Embrace DevSecOps and other agile practices to continuously deliver increasingly ephemeral and distributed systems.

-Tools: shifting to dynamic environments.
+Tools: Shift to dynamic environments

-- Use tools that support the increasing ephemerality and distribution of infrastructure and applications and that support the critical workflows rather than being tied to specific technologies.
+- Use tools that support the increasing ephemerality and distribution of infrastructure and applications and that support critical workflows rather than being tied to specific technologies.

 - Provide policy and governance tooling to match the speed of delivery with compliance to manage risk in a self-service environment.